EXCLUSIVE-Fusion SPAC aims to beat London rush with new blank-check firm -sources

 By Pamela Barbaglia and Abhinav Ramnarayan

-LONDON, June 16 (Reuters) - Fusion Acquisition CEO John James is in talks to launch a new blank-check company which could list in London in the coming weeks with the aim of becoming the first to take advantage of a new British SPAC regime, sources told Reuters.
+LONDON, June 16 (Reuters) - Fusion Acquisition Chief Executive John James is in talks to launch a new blank-check company which could soon file for a London listing with the aim of becoming the first to take advantage of a new British SPAC regime, sources told Reuters.

-James, who runs two Nasdaq-listed SPACs (special purpose acquisition companies) -- Fusion Acquisition Corp and Fusion Acquisition Corp II -- is working with JPMorgan JPM.N on a third Fusion investment platform, the sources said.
+James, who runs two existing SPACs (special purpose acquisition companies) - Fusion Acquisition Corp FUSE.Nand Fusion Acquisition Corp II FSNB.N- is working with JPMorgan JPM.N on a third Fusion investment platform, the sources said.

-The plan, backed by Fusion FUSE.N chairman Jim Ross who spent more than two decades focused on exchange traded funds, is the latest by a SPAC entrepreneur who has turned serial investor during the blank-check company boom of 2020 and 2021.
+The plan, backed by Fusion Chairman Jim Ross who spent more than two decades focused on exchange traded funds, is the latest by a SPAC entrepreneur who has turned serial investor during the blank-check company boom of 2020 and 2021.

 Investors have poured more than $300 billion into listing these shell companies before they identify and acquire a business, effectively writing the backers a blank-check.